F. L. Woodward: Retirement in Tasmania

 Woodward settled in Tasmania, and bought a small apple orchard and a cottage from a fellow Theosophist, situated on the Tamar River 40 km from Launceston, from where Ben Lomond, one of the highest peaks in Tasmania, can be seen.
 In this peaceful setting he resumed his studies on Buddhism and translations for the Pali Text Society, established by Thomas Rhys Davids in 1881.
 He lived alone, surrounded by Buddhist scriptures on thousands of ola leaves and practised yoga and meditation.
 Although he preferred isolation, he developed friendships with his close neighbours and was liked by the local children, who were given sweets by Woodward on his visits to the store.
-A vegetarian and animal lover, he surprised his neighbours with his fondness for the snakes of the area.
+A semi vegetarian and animal lover, he surprised his neighbours with his fondness for the snakes of the area.

 In his final years, his orchard became neglected and he was reduced to near poverty.
 Woodward only left his home town two or three times a year, usually to take part in some activity of the local branch of the Theosophical Society.
 His work Some Sayings of the Buddha, has contributed to a wider understanding of Buddhism in the western world.
 An erudite Pali scholar and translator, he translated eighteen of the forty-two volumes of the Pali texts into English and compiled the vast concordance of the Pali canon.
 In 1936, after the publication of 15 volumes of a complete translation of the Digha, Majjhima, Samyutta and Anguttara Nikaya, Caroline Rhys Davids admired Woodward greatly for his untiring work for which he never expected any reward.
 Woodward died on 27 May 1952 at Beaconsfield Hospital, West Tamar, at the age of 81.
 He was buried in Carr Villa cemetery, Launceston.